 Freelancers in the Netherlands are referred to as zelfstandige zonder personeel, or ZZPers, which means that you’re self-employed and don’t have any workers employed by you.
 When you set out to register, keep in mind that there are requirements that you must meet.

-For instance, you’ll need to have a residence permit as well as documents confirming your address.
+In addition, you’ll need to have a residence permit as well as documents confirming your address.
 You’ll also need to select a name for your business and set up a work area.
 You may be eligible to work from your residence.
 Be sure to review whether it’s viable or possible for you to work from your home.

 If you aren’t a citizen of the EU, plan to apply for a temporary residence permit and a permanent one.
 If you’re beginning an innovative start up, then you may need to apply for a start up visa.